Pure extension of the theta divisor over the moduli space of abelian varieties: The arithmetic cases

-holds. \end{theorem} \begin{proof} The idea is to take the isomorphism of hermitian adelic line bundles from corollary~\ref{cor:global_adelic_isom}, pull it back along the moduli point $(A,L,x)$ of $N_{g,1}$, and take Arakelov degrees on both sides.
+holds. \end{theorem} Note that the non-archimedean and archimedean theta characteristics play similar roles in the above formula. \begin{proof}[Proof of Theorem~\ref{univ_NT_formula}] We take the isomorphism of hermitian adelic line bundles from Corollary~\ref{cor:global_adelic_isom}, pull it back along the moduli point $(A,L,x)$ of $N_{g,1}$, take Arakelov degrees on both sides, and divide by eight.
 The result is that